 By Scot Ebbinghaus, vice president, clinical research, Merck Research Laboratories

-In 1962 her collaborators, James Watson, Francis Crick and Maurice Wilkins were awarded the Nobel Prize for their “discoveries concerning the molecular structure of nucleic acids and its significance for information transfer in living material.”
-Franklin’s untimely death denied her the acclaim of this prestigious scientific award (the Nobel Committee does not award the prize posthumously), but her role in this fundamental discovery has been well documented and is now widely recognized.
+In 1962 her collaborators, James Watson, Francis Crick and Maurice Wilkins, were awarded the Nobel Prize for their “discoveries concerning the molecular structure of nucleic acids and its significance for information transfer in living material.”
+Dr. Franklin’s untimely death denied her the acclaim of this prestigious scientific award (the Nobel Committee does not award the prize posthumously), but her role in this fundamental discovery has been well-documented and is now widely recognized.

 There is still work to be done, but we believe strongly in our potential to transform the way all cancers are treated.
-And we are constantly inspired to work harder by stories like Rosalind Franklin’s.
+And, we are constantly inspired to work harder by stories like Dr. Rosalind Franklin’s.